johnhungerford/webcalculator/README.md

 # webcalculator

 A simple javascript calculator, based on an example by ahfarmer: https://ahfarmer.github.io/calculator/.
-This was developed as an exercise to learn React; it was also an occasion to get some experience with webpack.
+It was developed as an exercise to learn React and to get some experience with webpack.

 You can run the calculator by opening `app/index.html` in you browser.